gmacario/easy-build/build-yocto-genivi/README.md

 #### Perform build

-    cd $BUILDDIR
+    cd $TOPDIR
     bitbake -k gemini-image

 **NOTE**: This command may take a few hours to complete.

-If the build is successful, the following files should be created under $BUILDDIR/tmp/deploy:
+If the build is successful, the following files should be created under $TOPDIR/tmp/deploy:

     build@70b343514a7e:~/genivi-baseline/build$ ls -la tmp/deploy/images/qemux86/
     total 261772